justinribeiro/blog-pwa/hugo/content/chronicle/2019-01-04-no-code-no-problems-exhausted.md

-+++
-date = "2019-01-04T08:00:00-08:00"
+---
+date: 2019-01-04T08:00:00-08:00
-title = "Exhaustion creeps into view" description = "I didn't write a single line of code over the holidays mostly due to destruction that exhaustion brings."
+title: "Exhaustion creeps into view"
+description: "I didn't write a single line of code over the holidays mostly due to destruction that exhaustion brings."
-+++
+---

 The holiday was in full swing, my family jovially conversing as my children played.
 The ring of cheer did not prevent my collapse.
 As I stammered up stairs, the crisp winter sunlight piercing through the shutters as I opened the bedroom door did not prevent the fall of my eyelids.
 Boots still on, the clock ticking towards 3:07pm, I fell face first into darkness as the pillow enveloped my face.